 Mélanie Morin-Pelletier, Historian, War and Society, Canadian War Museum

 Dr. Mélanie Morin-Pelletier is the Historian, War and Society at the Canadian War Museum in Ottawa.
 She is the author of Briser les ailes de l’ange: Les infirmières militaires canadiennes (1914-1918) (Athéna Éditions, 2006) and has published multiple articles on Canadian military nursing and on the impact of the war on the Canadian homefront.
 Since joining the Canadian War Museum in 2012, she has curated several major exhibitions including Fighting in Flanders: Gas.
 Mud.
 Memory (2014), and Vimy: Beyond the Battle (2017).

 Danielle Van Wagner, Special Collections Librarian, Fisher Rare Books Library

 Danielle Van Wagner is the Special Collections Librarian at the University of Toronto’s Thomas Fisher Rare Book Library.
 She holds an MA in Art and Visual Culture from the University of Guelph, and her thesis explored post-9/11 American war photography.
-She was also a research assistant lead at Ryerson’s Modern Literature and Culture (MLC) Research Centre, where she was involved in the early stages of the Operation Canada Digital Project.
+She was also a research assistant lead at Toronto Metropolitan University’s Modern Literature and Culture (MLC) Research Centre, where she was involved in the early stages of the Operation Canada Digital Project.